 Fender ’65 Twin Reverb

 What better way to enhance a Fender guitar than with a Fender amp?
-We’ll get the party started with one great deal; falling into the high mid-range price category, the Fender ’65 Twin Reverb.
+We’ll get the party started with one great deal: the Fender ’65 Twin Reverb, which falls nicely into the mid to high range price category.

 OK, so that Fender got us warmed up, we’re nice and cozy, but it is now time to bring out the fire!
 And by fire, we mean a Marshall beast known as the JVM410C (see full specs).
 This premium 100 watt 4-channel guitar amplifier is by far the best item on the list.
 The other options are masters of their respective price ranges, but this thing is a monster!